Dalton Highway: Route description

-The highway is the featured road on the third, fourth, fifth and sixth seasons of the History reality television series Ice Road Truckers, which aired May 31, 2009, to present.
+The highway is the featured road on the second (episode 7), third, fourth, fifth and sixth seasons of the History reality television series Ice Road Truckers, which aired May 31, 2009, to November 9, 2017.
 It is also the subject of the second episode of America's Toughest Jobs and the first episode of the BBC's World's Most Dangerous Roads featuring Charley Boorman and Sue Perkins.
 Polar bears are known to traverse the Arctic region of Alaska and can be seen wandering the outskirts of Deadhorse at the terminus of the Dalton Highway.

 Floodings of the Sagavanirktok River, combined with melting of nearby ice roads under warmer climatic conditions have forced weeks-long closures of the road and the need for significant repairs, costing several million US dollars.

+In 2018, a 4,000 foot section of the Dalton was moved to avoid a debris flow known as "the blob."
+A roughly 1 mile long lobe of dirt, ice, and trees, the blob threatened to bulldoze the section of the road 200 miles north of Fairbanks in the next three or four years at a speed of 15 feet per year.
+It will likely have to be moved again in the next 20 years before the blob can threaten it again.
+Truckers were directed to a new gravel road that avoided the landslide.